adithikrishnan/PetsApp/README.md

 # PetsApp
-A simple app to manage data of pets at an animal shelter
+A simple Android application to manage data of pets at an animal shelter